 The club was originally started by Mr Garry Bradford, 5th Degree instructor.
-He has trained for 19 years under Master Victor Leighton 8th Degree of the International Taekwon-Do organisation.
+He trained for 19 years under Master Victor Leighton 8th Degree of the International Taekwon-Do organisation.
 Mr Bradford has been a grading examiner for a number of years and has also refereed in national competitions, having being trained in ITF competition rules.
 In 2017 Mr Bradford handed over day to day running of the club to Mr Jamie Cameron.

 Jamie Cameron is a 3rd Degree instructor who has been training with Mr Bradford since 2003.

 Instructors have indemnity insurance and are checked to enhanced disclosure level through the DBS (formally CRB).

 We are a not-for-profit club and try as much as possible to keep training costs to a minimum.
 Family groups are encouraged to attend.

 We collect payment monthly, in advance, via bank transfer.
 We ask students to commit to pay for the full month.
 This helps us manage the class size cost effectively, and regular attendance is essential to making progress.
 If you notify us of planned holidays we will not charge for those sessions.

 Sparring equipment is essential for protection when you start sparring.
 Students are permitted to spar after successfully passing their first grading.
 See our equipment list for more information.

 We strongly recommend purchasing gear from Academy Sports in Derby.
 When you visit Academy Sports please let them know you are attending Littleover Taekwon-Do so they know to provide the appropriate gear.
 We don’t receive any commission.
 If sparring kit is purchased from elsewhere we can’t guarantee it will be acceptable for use within LTKD.
 Please check with us first.